dlicht110/compiler-construction/README.md

 coming up soon:

 - [Lecture 2.3](http://www.grammaticalframework.org/ipl-book/slides/2-slides-ipl-book.pdf): Chapter 2 of the book.
 For installation  introductions see the [BNFC homepage](http://bnfc.digitalgrammars.com) or my [BNFC installation instructions](https://github.com/alexhkurz/compiler-construction/blob/master/BNFC-installation.md).
-Homework: First install Haskell, then install BNFC.
+Homework: First install Haskell, then install BNFC. **Deadline: Monday, Feb 11, before class** (If there are problems with installation we will try to sort it out on Monday in class.)

 - [Lecture](): Nondeterminstic Finite Automata.